Natsuki0ff/instant-gaming-giveaway-list/README.md

 **Click on the Instant Gaming logos to access the giveaways!
 Each photo redirects to an Instant Gaming giveaway!**

+How can I do it manually?
+Simply create an account on the Instant Gaming website, click on each image below, and follow the instructions provided on the site!

 > **Note:** Certain links may no longer work, and some giveaways might be over.
 However, the maximum number of giveaway links are listed here! 📅🔗

 # Make sure to follow my account on Github!